• Skip to primary navigation

 25. Which nuts can be used to make dynamite?

-26. How many dolls included in the world’s largest Barbie Doll collection?
+26. How many dolls are included in the world’s largest Barbie Doll collection?

 27. what is basically bee vomit?

-28. Which type of bats sleeps more than any other mammal on earth.
+28. Which type of bat sleeps more than any other mammal on Earth?

 29. What is koumpounophobia?